Facts About the American Dream Downpayment Initiative

 The ADDI differs from other down payment assistance programs because homebuyers using this federal program receive their American Dream grants directly from the government.
 This is accomplished through the HOME Investment Partnerships Program which funds the Department of Housing and Urban Development as well as local housing agencies.

 Traditional down payment programs are funded by home sellers who agree to provide funds for buyers but usually tack the "donated" amount onto the price of the house.
 The Housing and Economic Recovery Act of 2008 eliminated these down payment programs.
+Most of the housing bubble occurred in the years after 2003, bursting by the end of 2008.

 The American Dream program is administered by HUD.
 It became part of its existing HOME Investment Partnerships Program which sought to improve the availability of rental housing and stimulate homeownership throughout the country.